-We have audited the financial statements of The Corporation of the Village of Fruitvale (the "Village"), which comprise the statement of financial position as at December 31, 2019, and the statements of operations, change in net debt and cash flows for the y ar they ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of The Corporation of the lilege of Fruitvale (the "Village"), 31, 2019, and the statements of which comprise the statement of financial position as at December 31, 2019, and the statements of operations, change in net debt and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Village as at December 31, 2019, and its results of operations and its cash flows in accordance with Canadian public sector accounting standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Village as at December 31, 2019, and its results of operations and its cash flows in accordance with Canadian public sector counting standards.